Adrian Peterson feels he can ‘still compete at a high level’ for the Seahawks

 “I don’t really feel like I showed too much in Tennessee,” Peterson said.
 “But before I got released, I was feeling like my legs were back under me.
 I felt like going to the Patriots week, that was the week I was going to blossom.
 Unfortunately, I got released.
 I feel like there’s a lot I can add to the run game and inspire these young guys as well.
 Make those guys work harder when they see me out there pretty much going full speed during a walkthrough 14 years in.”

-And while there hasn’t been much of anything good to see out of Seattle’s offense of late, Peterson says it may suit him better than did Tennessee’s.
+While there hasn’t been much of anything good to see out of the Seahawks’ offense of late, Peterson says it may suit him better than did in Tennessee.

 “I feel like I’ll be able to flow with this style of offense and how their run game is.
 It kind of fits my style a little more than I would say Tennessee,” Peterson said.
 “I think it will be an easy adjustment for me.”